sikuli/sikuli/docs/source/faq/010-command-line.rst

 .. windows::

-   :command:`PATH-TO-SIKULI/sikuli-ide.exe -r xxxx.sikuli ---args a1 a2 a3`
+   :command:`PATH-TO-SIKULI\sikuli-ide.exe -r xxxx.sikuli ---args a1 a2 a3`

 .. linux::